Vancouver-KDD/book-study/07-designing-data-Intensive-applications/laine/laine-ch7-transactions.md

 - the database prevents all possible race conditions.

 Then why isn't everyone using it?
 To answer that, explore the techniques for the serializability

+### Actual Serial Execution
+Execute only one transaction at a time, in serial order, on a single thread.
+- Was not considered feasible due to performance but recently was rethought as feasible
+   - with the development of cheap RAM
+   - shorter and smaller number of OLTP (online transaction processing)
+- To utilize the single thread throughput, transactions need to be structured differently

+#### Encapsulating transactions in stored procedures
+Transactions have continued to be executed in an interactive client/server style, one statement at a time.
+- A transaction does not span multiple requests.
+A new HTTP request starts a new transaction.
+- ex) booking an airline ticket, DB not waiting until it's completed to the last stage

+_**Stored procedure**_
+- the application must submit the entire transaction code to the database ahead of time
+- as systems with single-threaded serial transaction processing don’t allow interactive multi-statement transactions

+#### Pros and cons of stored procedures
+**Cons and how modern implementations can overcome**
+- Each database vendor has its own language for stored procedures, lacking the ecosystem of libraries
+   - Now store procedures use general-purpose programming languages
+- Code running in a database is difficult to manage: compared to an application server, it’s harder to debug
+- A badly written stored procedure (e.g., using a lot of memory or CPU time) in a database can cause much more trouble than in application server

+**Pros**
+- stored procedures and in-memory data, executing all transactions on a single thread
+- VoltDB uses it for replication - executes the same stored procedure on each replica, instead of copying transactions writes

+#### Partitioning
+Cross-partition transactions are possible but have additional coordination overhead
+- vastly slower than single-partition transactions

+### Two-Phase Locking (2PL)
+Readers block writers, writers block readers
+- opposed to _readers never block writers, and writers never block_ from snapshot isolation
+- protects against all the race conditions discussed earlier, including lost updates and write skew

+#### Implementation of two-phase locking
+Each object has a lock, either in a shared mode or exclusive mode
+- several transactions are allowed to hold the shard mode lock simultaneously, but should wait if the object is locked in exclusive mode by other transaction
+- A trasaction continues to hold the lock until the end of the transaction
+- Reads acquires a shared mode lock, writes acquires exclusive mode lock
+- A transaction including a read then write, first gets the shared lock then upgrades to an exclusive lock
+- used by the serializable isolation level in MySQL (InnoDB) and SQL Server, and the repeatable read isolation level in DB2

+_**Deadlock**_
+- transaction A is stuck waiting for transaction B to release its lock, and vice versa
+- DB automatically detects deadlocks and aborts one of them, aborted transaction should be retried by the application, not DB

+#### Performance of two-phase locking
+Bad performance with unstable latencies
+- overhead of acquiring and releasing all those locks, but more importantly due to reduced concurrency
+   - If two concurrent transactions try to do anything that may in any way result in a race condition, one has to wait for the other to complete.
+   - And no limit on how long it needs to wait
+- If deadlocks occur frequently, meaning the work needs to be retried, wasting significant efforts
+- Until 1970s, only one widely used algorithm for serializability in databases for 30 years but not after due to performance

+#### Predicate locks
+Similar to the shared/exclusive lock described earlier, but it belongs to all objects that match some search condition, not belonging to a particular object
+- To resolve phantoms leading write skews
+- Predicate lock applies even to objects that do not yet exist in the database, but which might be added in the future
+- do not perform well: if there are many locks by active transactions, checking for matching locks becomes time-consuming

+#### Index-range locks (next-key locking)
+- simplified approximation of predicate locking, by making it match a greater set of objects.
+- less precise but lower overheads, so most common implementation for DBs with 2PL
+- ex) predicate lock for booking of room 123 between 12 - 1pm
+- index-range lock: booking of room 123 at any time or locking all rooms between 12 - 1pm

+### Serializable Snapshot Isolation (SSI)
+Are serializable isolation and good performance fundamentally at odds with each other?
+- SSI answers promisingly, with full serializability but with only small performance penalty, compared to snapshot isolation

+#### Pessimistic versus optimistic concurrency control
+- 2PL and serial executions are pessimistic - based on if anything could go wrong, better to wait until safe

+_**SSI is optimistic concurrency control**_
+- instead of blocking if something potentially dangerous happens, transactions continue with the hope everything will be alright
+- If DB found out something bad happened, then action is aborted and recommited
+- Performs better if there's enough spare capacity with less contention, than pessimistic controls *Contention: when multiple processes are trying to access the same data at the same time.

+#### Decisions based on an outdated premise
+- Snapshot isolation - transaction is taking an action based on a premise (which was true at the beginning of the transaction, but no longer be true later)
+- How does DB know if a query result might have changed?
+  - detecting reads of a stale MVCC (multi version concurrency control)
+  - detecting the writes affecting prior reads